‘RHOA’: Sheree Whitfield Talks Kandi Burruss, Porsha Williams Lesbian Drama

 Aside from the Hawaii trip, where Sheree met up with her ex-husband Bob Whitfield, she really has no storyline of her own to keep her in the drama this season.
 The Chateau Sheree vs. Moore Manor drama is played out at this point.
 Instead, Sheree Whitfield has become an instigator and a provoker as Kandi and Porsha hash out their drama.

 Sheree Whitfield has very clearly sided with Kandi Burruss, calling Porsha Willaims’ claims “unsubstantiated.
-At least Kandi has an ally this season because no one else seems to be taking her side or really caring about who slept with or who kissed who first.
+At least Kandi has an ally this season because no one else seems to be taking her side or really caring about who slept with who or kissed who first.

 #Blessed!
 Can't wait to see u guys this Sunday, 1-3pm @tagsboutique for my book signing for #WivesFianceesandSideChicksofHotlanta.
 Hosted by @Kandi.
 Come shop, meet, and greet! #RHOA #womensupportingwomen #Author #ShereeWhitfield #whogoncheckmeboo